-Each year, the Exams & Progress team send schools an examinations schedule which lists all modules offered by that school.
-The schedule is used to gather information about module examination requirements.
+Each semester, the Exams & Progress team sends schools a schedule listing modules with a formal exam taking place during the next exam period.
+The schedule is used to gather information about exam requirements.

 There are three exam periods in each academic year.
 The Exams & Progress team produces a number of timetables before each exam period (draft and final timetables for semesters 1 and 2 and one final timetable for August resits).

 The Exams & Progress team aims to process exam question papers as soon as they are available from schools and prepare them for each exam period.
 There are some guidelines that schools should adhere to.